AlaSQL/alasql/README.md

 ### Warning
 Alasql project is very young and still in active development phase, therefore it may have some bugs.
 Please, wait a little bit before start to use it in production.
 I am going to add more tests and clean the code before relaese more stable version 0.1.0.
-Please, submit bugs and suggestions in [issue page](https://github.com/agershun/alasql/issues).
+Please, submit any bugs and suggestions in [Issues page](https://github.com/agershun/alasql/issues).

 Sorry, transactions were temporary turned off in version 0.0.17, because we started to introduce more complex approach for PRIMARY KEYS / FOREIGN KEYS.
-I will turn transactions on again in one of the future version.
+Transactions will be turned on again in one of the future version.

 You can check [version-0.0.26](https://github.com/agershun/alasql/tree/version-0.0.26) branch for new experimental features of new version.